savoirtech/hecate/README.md

 ## Enter CQL

-In 2014, it became quite obvious that the future of Cassandra hinged upon the Cassandra Query Language (CQL).
-Hecate was completely rewritten using the [Java Driver for Apache Cassandra](https://github.com/datastax/java-driver).
+It became quite obvious that the future of Cassandra hinged upon the Cassandra Query Language (CQL).
+In 2014, Hecate was completely rewritten using the [Java Driver for Apache Cassandra](https://github.com/datastax/java-driver).